iuliabac/iuliabac/README.md

 - Hi, helau, buna I'm Iulia.
 - I'm am international student in the Nederlands beacuse I choose this path.
 - I'm romanian: I have a good knowledge in manele and sarmale.
-- I speak english, romanian, french, italian and dutch.
+- I speak english and romanian (french, italian and dutch, not so much).
 - I like data, data hates me.
 <!---
 iuliabac/iuliabac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.